KnowageLabs/Knowage-Documentation/functionalities-guide/OLAP/ka_user_OLAP.rst

    Figure 7.14: Table functions.

-   7.2.
-Functionalities

 Referring to Figure 7.15, what if consists of:

 -  (a) lock/unlock model,